 As set forth in its charter, the primary responsibilities of the Compensation Committee are to oversee the elements of the compensation arrangements available to the Company's subsidiaries that are used to compensate the Company's executive officers, and in particular, the Chief Executive Officer.
-The Committee also approves the goals and objectives relevant to the compensation of the Chief Executive Officers and determines whether targets have been attained in connection with target-based compensation awards and equity grants.
+The Committee also approves the goals and objectives relevant to the compensation of the Chief Executive Officer and the other executive officers and determines whether targets have been attained in connection with target-based compensation awards and equity grants.